The 30 Best Walk-Up Songs in Baseball History

 The driving riff from this Led Zeppelin classic makes it perfect for signaling that some serious shit is about to go down.
-It was a favorite of Chase Utley, but pitcher Scott Kazmir also uses it (for obvious reasons).
+It was a favorite of Chase Utley, but pitcher Scott Kazmir also used it (for obvious reasons).

 Wham!, “Careless Whisper” (Josh Reddick)

-Another silly pick that managed to win over fans by being the opposite of a traditional walk-up song, Wham’s slow jam “Careless Whisper” had A’s fans bringing their own prop saxophones to the ballpark to bust out when Josh Reddick stepped to the plate.
+Another silly pick that managed to win over fans by being the opposite of a traditional baseball walk-up song, Wham’s slow jam “Careless Whisper” had A’s fans bringing their own prop saxophones to the ballpark to bust out when Josh Reddick stepped to the plate.